 Yeah.
 We do not like to paint overly rosy pictures, that’s for sure.
 And I think that’s something we’ve tried to take with us and all the plans that we build.
 Well, this has been a wonderful conversation.
 I know it’s been on the minds of many people and many listeners.
 We’ve gotten questions about this, so I’m glad we took the time to sit down and do this episode.
 This has been Andrew Busa and Diana Linn from Adviser Investments, thanking you for listening to The Adviser You Can Talk To Podcast.
 If you enjoyed this conversation, please subscribe and review our show.
 You can also check us out at www.adviserinvestments.com/podcast.
 Your feedback is always welcome.
 And if you have any questions or topics that you’d like us to explore, please feel free to email us at infoadviserinvestments.com.
 Thanks for listening.

 Podcast released on February 23, 2022.
 This podcast is for informational purposes only.
 It is not intended as financial, legal, tax or insurance advice even though these topics may be discussed.
 Information and events addressed in this podcast, as well as the job titles, job functions and employment of the podcast’s participants with respect to Adviser Investments, LLC may have changed since this podcast was released.
-For more information on each individual featured in this podcast, see the Our People section of our website.
+Personalized tax advice and tax return preparation is available through a separate, written engagement agreement with Adviser Investments Tax Solutions..

 Adviser Investments' logo is a registered trademark of Adviser Investments, LLC.